ramadawn/Convert-Image-to-String-Library/README.md

 default: 1 (see parameter 6) works as parameter 6 except used on the value group indicator **Must be an integer**

+**If using a list for gs_pvc you must input a list of integers (val_pvc_type = "l")**

+** If using a list of gs_pvc you must input a dictionary with strings for keys and  Integers for Values**

+The Keys for dictionaries will be compared to the last group space indicator used (this will be used as the key with the associate value becoming the new Position Value Change).
+If no value is present the PVC return as 1 and simple move to the next entry in the Value Space indicator list.

 **15) gs_pvc_type (Group Space Position Value Change List or Dictionary)(gs_pvc_type = None):**